lorem-ipsumm/jmu-citations-web/README.md

 This is a personal project that displays various forms of parking citation data at my school, James Madison University.

 # Thoughts
-Overall I'm pretty impressed with this project and how quickly.
+Overall I'm pretty impressed with this project and how quickly I got it up and running.
 Here are some of my thoughts:
  - I built this website in a mobile-first style, because in theory it should reduce the amount of time I'd need to spend to get the site looking nice on both mobile and desktop.
  - For the first time ever, I decided to use [Typescript](https://www.typescriptlang.org/) to clean up the quirks and messyness of javascript.
 It didn't take that long to get used to using it, but I feel that I'm not really using it efficiently.
  - [Firebase](https://firebase.google.com/) makes having a cloud database so easy.
 Google is spooky but their services are hard to beat.
 When I started the project I went with a "make a working version and worry about efficiency later" outlook when it came to structuring the database.
 The cost of this has been fairly low so far (~$1/month), I can definitely get that lower, and possibly to $0/month.